lagbolt/catalog-errors/README.md

 IF YOU DOWNLOAD A ZIP OF THIS REPOSITORY ON WINDOWS rather than cloning it, the 'lib' symbolic link in the LC folder will be broken and you will have to fix it.

-If you want to read data (i.e., MARC records in some form) from a MySQL database you will need to modify mydb.py to connect to your database.
-You will also need to supply the database password in secrets.py
+If you want to read data (i.e., MARC records in some form) from a MySQL database you may need to modify lib/mydb.py to connect to your database.
+You will also need to create lib/secrets.py and supply the database password.
+(See lib/secrets_stub.py for details.)

 ## A note about the console applications